ChamuMutezva/gads-google-cloud-assignments/assignment2/lab1.md

 # Getting Started with Compute Engine
 ## Create a virtual machine using the gcloud command line

-In GCP console, on the top right toolbar, click the Open Cloud Shell button.
+1. In GCP console, on the top right toolbar, click the **Open Cloud Shell** button.

-Click Continue.
+2. Click Continue.

-To display a list of all the zones in the region to which Qwiklabs assigned you, enter this partial command gcloud compute zones list | grep followed by the region that Qwiklabs or your instructor assigned you to. eg. gcloud compute zones list | grep us-central1
+3. Display a list of all the zones in the region to which Qwiklabs assigned you, enter this partial command `gcloud compute zones list | grep` followed by the region eg. `gcloud compute zones list | grep us-central1`

-Choose a zone from that list other than the zone to which Qwiklabs assigned you.
-For example, if Qwiklabs assigned you to region us-central1 and zone us-central1-a you might choose zone us-central1-b.
+4. Choose a zone from that list other than the zone to which Qwiklabs assigned you.
+For example, if Qwiklabs assigned you to region *us-central1* and zone *us-central1-a* you might choose zone *us-central1-b*.

-To set your default zone to the one you just chose, enter this partial command gcloud config set compute/zone followed by the zone you chose. eg. gcloud config set compute/zone us-central1-b
+5. Set your default zone to the one you just chose, enter this partial command `gcloud config set compute/zone` followed by the zone you chose. eg. `gcloud config set compute/zone us-central1-b`

-To create a VM instance called my-vm-2 in that zone, execute this command:
+6. To create a VM instance called **my-vm-2** in that zone, execute this command:

 ```
 gcloud compute instances create "my-vm-2" \